Black Oxen: Advertisement of the film

 In 1923 motion picture industry magazine promotions, Corinne Griffith was used to advertise the movie because she was a known star and considered one of the most beautiful actresses in cinema.
 Publications also used the W. B. Yeats couplet, "The years like Great Black Oxen tread the world // And God the herdsman goads them on behind."
 This is quoted on the title page of the novel in its first edition and at the opening of the film.

 Preservation

-The George Eastman House retains a print of the film which is incomplete, comprising the first seven reels, but not the eighth.
+The George Eastman Museum retains a print of the film which is incomplete, comprising the first seven reels, but not the eighth.
 In 2010, it undertook restoration of the 35mm print, funded by The National Film Preservation Fund.
 The Gosfilmofond Russian State Archive also holds an incomplete copy, consisting of all reels with the exception of Reel 2.
 The New York Public Library has a 16mm print available in three film reels.
 A 60-minute version mastered by eBay retailer Buyers’ Gallery Video is available on DVD.
 No complete version of the film is currently commercially available.

 Out of 58 films that star Corinne Griffith, Black Oxen is one of approximately ten that are available for viewing.